 The above data was valid at 22/09/2021

 ⏳ The weekly updated list of most popular ETFs on Freetrade.

 How are ETFs taxed?

-But remember that, even if you invest using a regular share dealing account, you have annual allowances for both capital gains and dividends tax.
-For the 2021/22 tax year, those are £12,300 and £2,000.
+But remember that, even if you invest using a regular share dealing account, you have annual allowances for both capital gains and dividend tax.
+For the 2021/22 tax year, the capital gains allowance is £12,300 and the dividend allowance is £2,000.